Aleytia/RedBubble-Coding-Challenge/README.md

 ------

-- *The main executable for this file can be found at the root level as `main.py`.
+- The main executable for this file can be found at the root level as `main.py`.
 - All other modules used can be found in `/src`.
 - Example JSON cart and base-price files can be found in `/ref`.
 Notes on sp
-- ecific submodules can be found in `/doc`.
+- Specific submodules can be found in `/doc`.
 - Unit tests can be found in `/test`.

 ### **License**